BiocPy/SummarizedExperiment/docs/tutorial.md

 - `rowData`: feature information e.g. genes, transcripts, exons, etc.
 - `colData`: sample information about the columns of the matrices.
 - `Assays`: a dictionary of matrices with keys specifying the assay name.

-The package currently provides both `SummarizedExperiment` & `RangeSummarizedExperiment` representations, a fundamental difference between these two is the rows of a `RangedSummarizedExperiment` object represent [GenomicRanges](https://github.com/BiocPy/GenomicRanges) of interest.
+The package currently provides both `SummarizedExperiment` & `RangedSummarizedExperiment` representations, a fundamental difference between these two is the rows of a `RangedSummarizedExperiment` object represent [GenomicRanges](https://github.com/BiocPy/GenomicRanges) of interest.

 ## Construct a `SummarizedExperiment` object